joooorji/joooorji.github.io/index.md

 I first started my journey in game design with a little known game known as Dragon Nest.
 I first played Dragon Nest in 2011.
 I was enchanted by the game, playing it almost every day for several years.
-As it grew into the later years of its lifespan, I as well as many other players realized how the quality of the game has decayed.
-From then, I had vivid imaginations of how I would fix the game if I was a developer.
+As the game grew into the later years of its lifespan, I as well as many other players realized how the quality of the game has decayed.
+From then, I had vivid imaginations of how I would fix the game if I were given the opportunity to.

 During my sophomore year of college, I joined a small team of developers for a third-party server for the game.
-There, I was finally able to realize my dream of being a game designer and developer.
-Using and mastering internal tools, I was able to design and create systems and gameplay loops for players to experience.
+There, I was finally able to realize my dream of becoming a game designer and developer.
+Using and mastering internal tools, I was able to design and create systems and gameplay loops for players to experience and enjoy.
+I also coordinate community events and host livestreams unveiling new releases and discussing our roadmap.